What Happens When You Max Out Your Credit Card?

 What Happens When You Max Out A Credit Card?

-Have you ever looked at your statement and wondered, Why is my available credit zero?
+Have you ever looked at your statement and wondered, why your available credit is at zero?

 The answer is that you have a maxed-out card.